 • The location of the incident (building name, floor and room number);

 • Nature and extent of the incident (injury, accident, spill, smoke/fire, damage, etc.);

-• The safest route to the incident site (if applicable).
+• The safest route to the spill (if applicable).

-MINIMUM SITE SAFETY REQUIREMENT: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.
-All forklift operators, scissor lift and aerial lift operators shall also possess a copy of training and certification and supply copy of same to the Consigli project team.
+Minimum Site Safety Requirement: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.

 Listed below are additional Lean requirements